-When the washing machine process is done, transfer the pillow cover to your dryer.
+Transfer the pillow cover to your dryer when the washing machine process is done.
 Start a delicate cycle with low heat until completely dry.

 Using a small amount of mild or gentle detergent and lukewarm water, wash the pillow by hand.
 Keep the water between 90-110 degrees F to ensure you don’t ruin the memory foam.
 Squeeze in the detergent to make sure that the whole pillow is properly cleaned.

 Remember not to go overboard with soap or water, or else you may have a hard time rinse the pillow out and dry it properly.
 The pillow can be covered in water, but it shouldn’t be completely soaked through.

 Rinse the pillow

 Be meticulous when rinsing your pillow; you need to make sure there’s no more soap in it.

 You must get all the soap out of the pillow after washing it.
 So rinse not just one time.
 Once all the soap has been rinsed out, and most of the water has been removed, it is drying time.